Arman20021/Customer-Management-System-IDLC/README.md

 -I need exactly one Primary mobile number for every customer.
 Review my validation logic and tell me whether it handles zero Primary and multiple Primary numbers correctly.
 -I am checking duplicate mobile numbers inside the request and also in the database.
 Review both checks and tell me whether any duplicate case is still missing.
 -My API returns 500 instead of 409 when I use an email that already exists.
 Review the controller and service code and tell me where the exception should be handled.
-Get Customer by ID endpoint returns null even though the customer exists in the database.
+-Get Customer by ID endpoint returns null even though the customer exists in the database.
 Here is my controller, service, and repository code.
 Find where the customer data is being lost.
 -I have created the Get Customer by ID repository method, but mobile numbers, addresses, and documents are not included in the response.
 Review my query and write the correct Include and mapping code.
 -From now on, I want to create a separate service and repository for each feature.
 Show me how to implement Get All Customers using this structure.
 -Review my Get All Customers repository code.
 It should supports pagination, searching, filtering, and sorting.
 But it is not working while I was checking it with swagger, it shows 400 error, How can I fix this error?